Murdered Chechen Girl's Lawyer Shot Dead In Moscow

 Markelov had led legal attempts to block the ruling, without success.
 Budanov was released on January 15.

 At a press conference just moments before his slaying, the 34-year-old lawyer said he would push for an appeal, and accused officials in the Dmitrovgrad city court responsible for Budanov's release of acting erratically in the case.

 "You know, when someone changes his position several times a day, one questions his sanity.
 In this case it's a court that changes its position and I can't question the court's sanity," Markelov said.

-"But I can question the way it makes decisions, or perhaps only voices decisions, especially when they make statements -- not only to me, but also to journalists -- that they don't know that their ruling has been carried out and that Budanov is already free."'Killed In Broad Daylight'
+"But I can question the way it makes decisions, or perhaps only voices decisions, especially when they make statements -- not only to me, but also to journalists -- that they don't know that their ruling has been carried out and that Budanov is already free."

 People close to Markelov said he had complained of receiving death threats in recent days.